-Green Card renewal processing may take several months.
-This is because at any given time, USCIS has many applications pending for renewal or replacement of the Green Card.
-That is why you must apply for a renewal of the Green Card a few months before it expires so that you do not stay in the U.S with an expired Green Card.
+It takes from 10 to 12 months for a Green Card to be renewed.
+This is because, at any given time, USCIS has many applications pending for renewal or replacement of the Green Card.
+That is why you must apply for a renewal of the Green Card a few months before it expires so that you do not stay in the US with an expired Green Card.

 What if USCIS Denies your Green Card Renewal Application?

 If USCIS denies your application, you are not allowed to appeal it.
 But, you can submit a motion to reopen or a motion to reconsider the application.
 To file the motion to reopen, you must provide new facts or information for USCIS to consider if they reopen the case.
 To file a motion to reconsider, you must have proof that the decision was made because of a mistake in the application of immigration policy or law.

 Can I Stay in the United States with an Expired Green Card?

 Yes, you can stay in the United States with an expired Green Card.
 Moreover, there are no penalties if you do not renew your Green Card.
 You will not have to pay more fees if you start your renewal process later than 6 months before the Green Card has expired or after it has already expired.

 However, there are certain things that you will not be allowed to do in the US with an expired Green Card, such as:

 - Get a new job since all US employers ask for proof of permanent residence or citizenship.